 Wealthfront’s investment mix includes U.S. stocks, dividend stocks, foreign stocks, emerging markets, real estate and natural resources, emerging markets bonds, corporate and municipal bonds, Treasury inflation-protected securities, and the U.S. government.

-Like Betterment, Wealthfront also offers daily tax-loss harvesting on all taxable accounts.
-If you are not familiar with tax-loss harvesting, this feature automates selling of a security that has incurred a loss.
-In simple terms, this means investors are able to offset taxes on both gains and income by harvesting the loss.
+Like Betterment, Wealthfront also offers daily tax loss harvesting on all taxable accounts.
+If you are not familiar with tax loss harvesting, this feature automates selling of a security that has incurred a loss.
+In simple terms, this means investors are able to offset taxes on both gains and income by harvesting the loss (hence the term tax-loss harvesting).
 To maintain an optimal asset allocation and expected returns, the sold security is replaced by a similar one.

 They also offer a wide-range of accounts types such as Taxable, Joint, Roth IRA, Traditional IRA, Rollover IRA, SEP IRA, Trusts, Non-Profit, and 529 college savings plans.
 Wealthfront is one of the few robo-advisors that manages 529 college savings plans, a usual point of concern for parents.
 For an all-inclusive charge of 0.43% to 0.46%, the service will guide users through opening an account, suggest a savings goal, and managing the account.

 Betterment is one of the few robo-advisors that require no minimum deposit to open an account.
 While it only applies to its Betterment Digital plan, Betterment Premium, on the other hand, requires a minimum $100,000 in funds in exchange for unlimited phone access to financial advisors.

 Betterment sources its investment attitude on modern portfolio theory that stresses the benefits of diversification.
 While Wealthfront boasts its 11 assets classes depending on your risk tolerance and goals, Betterment uses ETFs that serve up to 12 asset classes.